MoldyMacaroniX/dashword.net/_src/posts/play-geometry-dash-for-free-how-to-play-geometry-dash-for-free.md

 These are the official versions for Geometry Dash Lite, Geometry Dash Meltdown, Geometry Dash World, and Geometry Dash SubZero.
 Any other method of playing them is fake!

 # How to play Geometry Dash Full Version

+The official Geometry Dash full version is not available to play for free.
+It costs about **$2.00** and has no in-app purchases.